petrosagg/materialize/reclock-blogpost.md

 ## Reclocking a stream

-Reclocking a method for translating the events of a stream from one gauge of progress (read: timestamp) to another.
+Reclocking is a method that allows us to capture this correspondence of real time to source offsets.
+More formally, it is a method for translating the events of a stream from one gauge of progress (read: timestamp) to another.
 In Materialize we employ reclocking to translate from the native way a particular source of data describes progress (e.g Kafka offsets, Postgres LSNs) into a common timeline of milliseconds since the unix epoch.

 Let's name the timestamp of the stream to be reclocked `FromTime` and the timestamp we want to reclock into `IntoTime`.
 The goal is then is come up with a way to associate each `from_ts`